-Minimum image size: 5X7
+- Minimum image size: 5X7

-Maximum image size: 8X10
+- Maximum image size: 8X10

-Maximum exhibit size (including frame): 18X20
+- Maximum exhibit size (including frame): 18X20

-All exhibitors must include unframed (taped to the back of the framed exhibit or attached to the project booklet) un-edited versions of either the same subject or the examples of the same technique that the framed image represents.
+All exhibitors must include unframed un-edited versions of either the same subject or the examples of the same technique that the framed image represents.
 This will assist the judge in understanding the choices made by the photographer to build the exhibited composition.

 NOTE: Images taken with devices that apply an automatic filter will not be eligible for award.

-Photography 1: (SF 50268)
+Photography 1 (SF 50268)